No. And they shouldn’t be drinking in your basement either.

 Sure, your kid probably will continue to try and do drugs and alcohol but there is no reason you should make it easy for them.

 Stay on top of it.
-Drug test them and put your foot down as best you can.
 Do know that much goes on with those handheld computers, giving them access to so much trouble behind your back.
 What took us multiple steps as kids to execute, they can do with a touch of a button.
-They can even order drugs from the internet or from a dealer in a the neighborhood and have them delivered.
+They can even order drugs from the internet or from a dealer in the neighborhood and have them delivered.

 I’m just writing this for parents who are pondering this question.
 Pot seems harmless enough.
 But it’s not for the developing brain.